abe1kor2/Origami/README.md

-# Origami
-Web Programming project
+# Web Programming project for 3100.
+A stock trading platform created by me and my colleagues